What You’ll Accomplish

 What happened?

-When you type /daily, here’s what happens:
+When you type /delegate, here’s what happens:

 - Claude looks for a file called

-.claude/commands/daily.md - Claude reads the instructions in that file
+.claude/commands/delegate.md - Claude reads the instructions in that file

-- Claude follows those instructions
+- Claude follows those instructions — reading your queue, doing the work, marking items complete

 A command is just a markdown file.
 You can edit it, create new ones, or delete ones you don’t use.
-You’re not limited to pre-built commands - type any request you can imagine.

-Basic Commands to Try
+Other Commands to Try

 Shows usage, settings, configuration